ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 ### Thank you PyDelhi community!

 I would like to thank all the known, unknown volunteers who performed their best in arranging this conference.
-Hoping positive for [PyDelhi][pydelhi_community] community and encouraging them to arrange such conferences in the future.
+I am encouraging [PyDelhi][pydelhi_community] community for keep organizing such an affable conference.

 * [Conference Photos](https://www.flickr.com/groups/pydelhi/)